peterwaterhouse/mock-sign-up-form/README.md

 # mock-sign-up-form

 This is a fake sign-up form I created to practice my HTML Form and CSS styling skills.
+It is not intended to scale on mobile devices.

-See the live demo here:
+See the live demo here: https://peterwaterhouse.github.io/mock-sign-up-form/

 Photo credit below: